 Robeco is making its Sustainable Development Goal (SDG) data publicly available in the hope of improving industry standards.

 The Sustainable Investing Open Access Initiative will give clients and a group of academics free access via a portal to the SDG scores of companies generated using Robeco’s proprietary SDG framework, which was developed in 2017.
+Ten clients are pilot users of the initiative.

 “Traditionally asset managers tend to protect intellectual property and use it to add value to their proprietary investment processes,” said Victor Verberk, Robeco’s chief investment officer for fixed income and sustainability.